The Monte Carlo method#

 plt.axvline(x=line_x, color='black', linewidth=1, linestyle='--')

-# Simulate dropping needles and visualize them
+# simulate dropping needles and visualize them

 for _ in range(num_needles):

-# Randomly choose a midpoint and an angle for the needle
+# randomly choose a midpoint and an angle for the needle

 mid_point_x = random.uniform(0, num_lines * line_spacing)